AjaxNotFrancis/SyllabuddyChatbot/README.md

 `pip3 install rasa`
 `pip3 install beautifulsoup4`

-4. Wait for them to install, it might take a minute to download and install all the dependencies
+4. Wait for them to install, it might take a minute to download and install all the dependencies.
+If you run into any missing dependencies or other issues, google it!

+5a.
+Initialise the directory as a git repo using `git init`

-5. Now, still in terminal, use the following command to get the necessary files from github:
+5b.
+Now, still in terminal, use the following command to get the necessary files from github:
 `git pull https://github.com/AjaxNotFrancis/SyllabuddyChatbot.git main`

 6. There should be a new folder in the directory, Rasa, with a bunch of files and folders.
 This is where Rasa's training data and configuration files are located.
 Still in terminal, change directory to this Rasa folder with: